turingschool/backend-curriculum-site/module2/lessons/authorization.md

 ## Warmup

-* How did you handle the secret page in Thursday's assignment?
-* Have you tried to implement any authorization in your RailsMini project?
-If so, how?
+* Any initial reflections on your auth exploration to share about what you've already learned about authorization?
 * Any thoughts on how we might use namespacing to help us organize our authorization strategy?

 ## Repo

-Continue working in your Jukebox application, or clone down the most recent version.
-A sample repo can be found [here]https://github.com/turingschool-projects/jukebox_1806.
+Continue working in your code-along application, or clone down the most recent version.
+A sample repo can be found [here]https://github.com/turingschool-examples/bad_tracks_1808.

 ## Code Along